meteor/galaxy-docs/content/billing.md

 - Memory or CPU usage of your app
 - Number of connected clients/traffic
+- Number of deployments
-- Number of deploys or users
+- Number of users
+- Environment (Development, Testing, Staging or Production)

 If you'd like to economize, consider using a prepaid pricing plan, or stopping your app during low volume or low traffic periods throughout the month.